Top 5 Most Common Reasons We Have Communication Breakdowns

 direct communication

 Speaking vaguely and refraining from saying what we mean creates confusion.
-When we tiptoe around what we want the other person to know, we make it the other person’s mission to guess what it is we’re trying to get at.
+When we tiptoe around what we want the other person to know, we make it their mission to guess what we’re trying to get at.
+Making others work for what we want them to know isn’t okay.
+Being bold, honest, and authentic makes our intentions and expectations crystal clear to them.
+Once we directly let them know what we need from them, they can decide if they want to listen to us.

 Assuming We Know What People Are Thinking